Why Do Dogs Get Stuck Together? Understanding Dog Mating Behavior

 Sperm Quality and Timing

-Even with a tie, if the male’s sperm count is low or the timing is off, pregnancy may not occur.
+If the male’s sperm count is low or the timing is wrong, pregnancy may not happen even if they are trying.

 No tie (but ejaculation happens) Still possible